mmanohar24/linqappDataTest/README.md

 4. Continuously monitor system performance and auto-scale resources during peak loads.

 These strategies will help me maintain performance while handling large event volumes efficiently.

+## P.S.

+## P.S.

+As part of the problem-solving process, I leveraged AI tools to help streamline my approach and ensure the solution was both efficient and accurate.
+I believe utilizing modern technologies like AI is an essential part of the industry, and I wanted to make the most of them while ensuring the final implementation and decisions were entirely my own.